Car surges when air conditioning is on Inspection

 Any problem with the AC system can also exacerbate this condition.
 For instance, if the system is low on refrigerant, the compressor will kick on more often, causing the surging to increase in frequency (if not in intensity).

 Common reasons for this to happen:

-Carbon Buildup: A number of engine components are subject to carbon buildup over time, and this can place a significant load on the engine.
+Carbon Buildup: A number of engine components are subject to carbon buildup over time.
+This can place a significant load on the engine.
 When the additional load of your AC compressor is added, it causes the computer to miscalculate and increase idle speed too much.
 Common sources of carbon buildup include the IAC valve, the EGR valve, and the throttle body.

-- Low Refrigerant in the AC System: If your AC system is low on refrigerant, it will make the compressor cycle on more frequently, increasing the load on your engine.
+- Low Refrigerant in the AC System: If your AC system is low on refrigerant, it will increase the compressor cyclen more frequently, increasing the load on your engine.

-- Failing AC Compressor: If your AC compressor is beginning to fail, this can also add to the surging problem.
+- Failing AC Compressor: This can also add to the surging problem if your AC compressor is beginning to fail.

-- Overfilled AC System: While low refrigerant can cause problems with your AC and engine surging, an overfilled system can cause the same problem.
-Refrigerant must be “just right” or you will experience a number of different problems.
+- Overfilled AC System: While low refrigerant can cause your AC and engine surging problems, an overfilled system can cause the same problem.
+Refrigerant must be “just right”, or you will experience several different problems.